LLNL/maestrowf/docs/Maestro/scheduling.md

 | `args`        |      No        |   dict   | Optional additional args to pass to scheduler; keys are arg names, values are arg values |

 The information in this block is used to populate the step specific batch scripts with the appropriate header comment blocks (e.g. '#SBATCH --partition' for slurm).
 Additional keys such as step specific resource requirements (number of nodes, cpus/tasks, gpus, ...) get added here when processing individual steps; see subsequent sections for scheduler specific details.
 Note that job steps will run locally unless at least the ``nodes`` or ``procs`` key in the step is populated.
 The keys attached to the study steps also get used to construct the parallel launcer (e.g. `srun` for [SLURM](#SLURM)).
 The following subsections describe the options in the currently supported scheduler types.

+!!! note "Flux behaviors"

+    1. Flux brokers may not always have a bank, in which case this will have no effect
+    2. Flux brokers may not always have named queues (nested allocations).

+	See [queues and banks](how_to_guides/running_with_flux.md#queues-and-banks) section in the how-to guide on running with flux for more discussion.

 ## LAUNCHER Token
 ---